 The better question might be “why not buy a toterhome?”
-If you want a super-capable motorhome that’s built well, has plenty of towing power, and can take you just about anywhere, this type of vehicle is right up your alley.
+If you want a super-capable motorhome that’s built well, has plenty of towing power, this type of vehicle is right up your alley.
 Here are some of the benefits:

-The sky’s the limit when you have a motorhome built on a Freightliner!
-Toterhomes have plenty of power to take you through steep mountain passes with ease and can still handle hauling heavy equipment like motorcycles, racecars, side-by-sides, and more.
+The sky’s the limit when you have a motorhome built on a Semi!
+Motorhomes have plenty of power to take you through steep mountain passes with ease and can still handle hauling heavy equipment like motorcycles, racecars, side-by-sides, and more.

 No more weighing every single item to make sure you make weight.
 You can bring along your favorite toys, your large-screen television, and your stereo system without worrying about your towing capacity.

 These RVs are large–and more space means more room for storage!
 You’ll find ample interior and exterior storage with a toterhome, and even more so with a toy hauler trailer.
-Some of these massive rigs have “stacker trailers,” which you can use as a huge garage space.
+Some of these massive rigs tow “stacker trailers,” which you can use as a huge garage space.
 These stacker trailers are so big they can stack cars on top of each other with special ramps.

 If you wanted to get really creative, you could turn the trailer into an additional living space.
 Your toterhome and trailer could become a mobile RV plus mother-in-law suite for yourself, guests, or the kids.

 Many toterhomes are custom-built.
 Other pre-built models have various floorplans available, like the Renegade line with 14 different customizable floor plans.